When writing a paper using APA style, you must adhere to very specific style rules. These include:

 Student papers typically do not require an abstract (see p.
 30 APA 7th manual).
 Check your assignment or clarify with your professor if you have questions about whether an abstract is necessary.

 An abstract is written after your paper is completed.
 It is typically one paragraph of 300 words or less that summarizes your paper and provides enough information so that the reader can decide whether it would be useful to read the rest of the paper.
 It includes the purpose of the study, the design of your study (methods), results or findings, and conclusions.
 In other words, an abstract describes what you set out to do, how you did it, your results, and your conclusions based on the results.

 There are different abstract formats for different types of studies.
 These include empirical studies, literature reviews, theory-oriented papers, methodological papers, and case studies.
 Each of these is discussed in the Publication Manual of the American Psychological Association, (6th ed.), on pp. 25- 27.

-If you include an abstract, begin on a new page right after the title page.
-On the first line of the abstract page, center the word Abstract (do not bold, use italics, underlining, or quotation marks).
+If you include an abstract, begin on a new page right after the title page (the second page).
+On the first line of the abstract page, center and bold the word Abstract (do not use italics, underlining, or quotation marks).
 Begin your abstract paragraph on the next line.
 Do not indent the paragraph.